 Tumour Targeting Program

-The Tumour Targeting Program aims to identify novel targets for cancer drug development and that are suited for antibody-based therapy and visualisation of cancer cells.
+Our program also aims to identify novel targets for cancer drug development which are suited for antibody-based therapy and visualisation of cancer cells.
 Through sophisticated protein engineering and molecular imaging techniques, novel diagnostic and therapeutic approaches to a range of cancers are being developed, and extended into clinical studies in cancer patients.